hs7t/tubip-fabrication-simulator/README.md

 - Tubip matter is needed for fabrication.
 You'll get every so often - watch the counters!
 - You can sell tubip for coins on the Market.
 - Coins can be used to buy upgrades that might help you fabricate more tubip.
 - Keep an eye on the news ticker!
-Prices and fabrication efficiency fluctuate based on recent events (and also randomly).
+Efficiency and exchange rates fluctuate based on recent events (and also randomly).